Search Results for

 Setting The Default IDE

-You can change your preferred IDE/Editor in Unity by going to the Edit -> Preferences -> External Tools
+You can change your preferred IDE/Editor in Unity by going to the Edit -> Preferences -> External Tools menu.
+Regarding how to install the IDE and text editors, please refer to the next section.

 Using The Staging Environment